victusfate/COTA/_includes/index.md

 at will; they depend upon encountering other ships as they are entering or leaving jump space to get back and forth.

 # Just In Case You Were Curious

 ## Character Stats

-coTA's aren't limited like normal humans to a maximum stat advancement to 10.
+COTA's aren't limited like normal humans to a maximum stat advancement to 10.
 The reason for this is that genetic alteration of the COTA has given them almost infinite potential.
 As they learn about their powers and understand their nature their physical limitations recede.
 The only limit on a COTA's stat or power is their Immortal Power Level or IPL.

 ### Body Reconstruction

 COTA's being immortals maintain their consciousness even after their bodies are devoid of life.
 Once in the ether state the immortals may begin tapping